 This page provides members of the CMU Graphics Lab with information about creating and editing site content.
+Feel free to edit this page whenever you discover some useful tidbit of information, or think something can be explained better!

 Get the username/password from a group member and login at the bottom of any page.
 From there you can add/edit content using the web interface.